2021 Award Winners | Nomination Forms

 John William Graves Book Award

-Butler Center Books – publisher of this year’s Graves Book Award
+University of Georgia Press – publisher of this year’s Graves Book Award

 James H. Atkinson Award